inkline/inkline.io/content/docs/components/card.md

 A card is a flexible and extensible content container.
 It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.

 Cards are customizable content holders built with as little markup and styles as possible.
-They are based on flexbox, offering easy alignment and they mix well with other components.
+They are based on flexbox, offering easy alignment, and they mix well with other components.

-By default, cards are set to have `width: 100%`, fully spanning the width of the parent container.

 ::ContentTabs
 #preview